NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Wolf Pack have covered the spread twice this season when favored by 3 points or more (in three chances).

-- NC State is 3-1 against the spread and 4-0 overall this season when the team notches more than 16.8 points.
+- When NC State records more than 16.8 points, it is 3-1 against the spread and 4-0 overall.

-- When NC State churns out over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that NC State churns out over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Wolf Pack have turned the ball over six times this season, one fewer than the Eagles have forced (7).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.